The golf course as part of a sponge city

 - Recharge of water bodies: The excess water slowly moves into nearby water bodies, such as streams or lakes, contributing to recharge.

-The selection and design of green spaces within a sponge city are critical to the efficiency of infiltration areas.
-Different types of green space perform different functions and contribute to overall functionality.
+The value of different green spaces The selection and design of green spaces within a sponge city are decisive for the efficiency of the infiltration areas.
+Different types of green spaces fulfill different functions and contribute to the overall functionality.

 - Near-natural areas: Near-natural green spaces, such as parks and forests, provide high water absorption capacity and promote infiltration and storage of water.
 These areas are also important for biodiversity and the urban climate.

-- Green roofs: Green roofs not only contribute to aesthetics, but also absorb rainwater and reduce direct surface run-off.
+- Green roofs: Green roofs not only contribute to aesthetics but also absorb rainwater and reduce direct surface run-off.

-- Rain gardens: these green spaces planted with special plants not only help with water management, but also filter rainwater and promote soil formation.
+- Rain gardens: these green spaces planted with special plants not only help with water management but also filter rainwater and promote soil formation.

-- Urban Farming: Agricultural land in the city can not only produce food, but also absorb and evaporate rainwater.
+- Urban Farming: Agricultural land in the city can not only produce food but also absorb and evaporate rainwater.

-Golf courses as natural areas
+Golf courses as near-natural areas

-Golf courses, unlike rooftops or small gardens, are large natural areas that are critical to the successful implementation of the sponge city concept.
+Unlike roofs or small gardens, golf courses are large, near-natural areas that are crucial for successfully implementing the sponge city concept.
 In this regard, they not only appeal to us aesthetically and serve their purpose as a sports facility, but their extensive areas perform a variety of functions that contribute to the sustainable management of urban water management challenges.
 Especially the extensive areas with biotopes, species-rich meadows, wooded areas or hedge structures are characterized by their high water absorption capacity, their natural vegetation and their positive effects on the urban microclimate.

-They often have different types of natural areas within their grounds:
+They often have different types of natural areas within their grounds: Biotopes are often of high ecological importance and are home to a variety of plants and animals.
+They promote biodiversity and are also areas for water absorption and storage.
 Wetlands such as ponds, alternating wetlands, or renaturalized stream marshes also play an important role in the hydrologic cycle of a sponge town.
 They are natural retention basins for stormwater and help slow run-off.
 Wetlands act like sponges that absorb and slowly release excess water, minimizing the risk of flooding.
-At the same time, they provide habitat for a variety of aquatic and water’s edge species.
+At the same time, they provide a habitat for a variety of water and water edge species.

-Recognize the importance of golf courses
+Recognizing the importance of golf courses

-Despite the growing awareness of the importance of sponge cities and near-natural areas, many cities still face implementation challenges.
+Despite the growing awareness of the importance of sponge cities and semi-natural areas, many cities still face challenges in implementing them.
 In Berlin, for example, there are numerous green spaces and parks, but the high degree of sealing in some areas impairs the efficiency of the sponge city concept.
 London, on the other hand, has focused more on promoting green roofs and community gardens in recent years to improve the infiltration of rainwater.
+The presence of golf courses, on the other hand, which can add enormous areas to the concept, is often viewed rather socially.
+Not only in London, but also in cities such as San Francisco or Los Angeles, for example, which suffer from high settlement pressure, there are repeated calls for the conversion of golf areas.